In this blog, we would like to discuss:

 - Integration of various data sources, making data reliable and consumption ready to perform downstream tasks (Machine Learning, Data Analysis, Visualization, etc.)

-- Setting up reliable infrastructure (Hardware, Scalable data management systems and frameworks) for performing data-related tasks.
+- Set up reliable infrastructure (Hardware, Scalable data management systems, and frameworks) to perform data-related tasks.

 - Create & Manage centralized data stores/ databases (Enterprise Data Ware House, Data Lake, Data Ocean, etc.)

 - Perform data-related tasks like collection, parsing, transferring, storing, updating, querying, sharing, searching, processing, Manipulating, transforming, cleaning, organizing, Analysing & visualizing.
 However, Reports & Dashboards are not the data engineer’s primary job role.